RumeelHussainbnb/CoreDAODocs/docs/Learn/products/coreBTC/design.md

 ![liquidation](../../../../static/img/coreBTC/liquidation-process.png)

 ## Slashing Process
-In the Core DAO ecosystem, the concept of slashing is crucial to maintaining the integrity and security of coreBTC transactions.
+On the Core Chain, the concept of slashing is crucial to maintaining the integrity and security of coreBTC transactions.
 Slashing is a punitive measure used to penalize Lockers for misconduct or failure to adhere to the established protocols.
 There are two primary scenarios where slashing may occur, each designed to protect the system and its users from potential fraud and malfeasance:

 ### 1. **Unauthorized Movement of Locked Bitcoin**
 In this case, slashing occurs if a Locker moves locked Bitcoin without receiving a corresponding burn request from a coreBTC holder.
 This scenario is considered a serious breach as it directly threatens the 1:1 pegging and trust that coreBTC holders have in the system's ability to securely back their tokens with real Bitcoin.